DannyBen/docker-fedora/README.md

 ## Using it as a base image

-Since this image sets the user to `guest`, if you need to execute commands that require root access in your image, you need to use this pattern:
+Since this image sets the user to `megatron`, if you need to execute commands that require root access in your image, you need to use this pattern:

 ```dockerfile